openshift-labs/learn-katacoda/middleware/serverless/04-scaling.md

             path: /healthz
 ```

-The service can be deployed using the command: `oc -n knativetutorial apply -f service.yaml`
+The service can be deployed using the command: `oc -n serverless-tutorial apply -f service.yaml`

 After the **deployment** of the service was successful we should see a Kubernetes deployment like `greeter-v1-deployment`.